 Making Thinkers Who Make Things

-In an age when technology shapes every domain of human life, technological fluency is not optional.
+In an age when technology shapes every domain of human life, technological fluency is essential.

-Our STREAM program, adapted from Carnegie Mellon University’s courses, treats technology as a language of thought.
-Students learn to code not because coding is a marketable skill, but because computational thinking restructures how problems appear and solutions emerge.
+Our STREAM program, draws on Carnegie Mellon University curriculum in the foundational years, then extends through middle and high school with coursework developed by our own faculty.
+We treat technology as a language of thought.
+Students learn to code because computational thinking restructures how problems appear and solutions emerge.

 The Innovation Ecosystem